5argon/Firestorm/README.md

 # License

 The license is MIT as you can see in `LICENSE.txt`, and to stress this is provided as-is without any warranty as said in the MIT license.
-(I understand that database is kind of a dangerous thing, and my programming on Firestorm is very rough as it is only a temporary solution while I am waiting for the official one.)

 # Blatant advertisement